McKay Centralizer Algebras: Introduction

-Our paper is organized as follows: \begin{enumerate} \item[(1)] In Section 1, we derive general properties of the centralizer algebras $\Z_k(\G)$.
-Many of these results hold for subgroups $\G$ of $\SU_2$ that are not necessarily finite.
-We study the tower $\Z_0(\G) \subseteq \Z_1(\G) \subseteq \Z_2(\G) \subseteq \cdots$ and show that $\Z_k(\G)$ can be constructed from $\Z_{k-1}(\G)$ by adjoining generators that are (essential) idempotents; usually there is just one except when we encounter a branch node in the graph.
+Our paper is organized as follows: \begin{enumerate} \item[(1)] In Section 1, we derive general properties of the centralizer algebras $\Z_k(\G)$ for subgroups $\G$ of $\SU_2$.
+Many of these results hold for subgroups that are not necessarily finite.
+We study the tower $\Z_0(\G) \subseteq \Z_1(\G) \subseteq \Z_2(\G) \subseteq \cdots$ and show that $\Z_k(\G)$ can be constructed from $\Z_{k-1}(\G)$ by adjoining generators that are (essential) idempotents; usually there is just one additional generator except when we encounter a branch node in the graph.
 By using the Jones basic construction, we develop a procedure for constructing idempotent generators of $\Z_k(\G)$ inspired by the Jones-Wenzl idempotent construction.

 \item[(2)] Section 2 examines the special case that $\G$ is the cyclic subgroup $\C_n$.
-In Theorems \ref{T:centcycbasis} and \ref{thm:dims} we present dimension formulas for $\Z_k(\C_n)$ and for its irreducible modules and explicitly exhibit a basis of matrix units for $\Z_k(\C_n)$.
+In Theorems \ref{T:centcycbasis} and \ref{thm:dims} we present dimension formulas for $\Z_k(\C_n)$ and its irreducible modules (equivalently, expressions for the number of walks on the affine Dynkin diagram of type $\mathsf{\hat{A}}_{n-1}$, which is a circular graph with $n$ nodes).
+We explicitly exhibit a basis of matrix units for $\Z_k(\C_n)$.
 These matrix units can be viewed using diagrams that correspond to subsets of $\{1, 2, \ldots, 2k\}$ that satisfy a special $\mathsf{mod}\,n$ condition (see Remark \ref{rem:cycdiag}).
-We also consider the case that $\G$ is the infinite cyclic group $\C_\infty$, which has as its representation graph the Dynkin diagram $\mathsf{{A}_{\infty}}$.
+We also consider the case that $\G$ is the infinite cyclic group $\C_\infty$, which has as its representation graph the Dynkin diagram $\mathsf{A}_{\infty}$.
 Our results on $\C_\infty$, which are summarized in Theorem \ref{thm:cycinf}, show that $\Z_k(\C_\infty)$ can be regarded, in some sense, as the limiting case of $\Z_k(\C_n)$ as $n$ grows large.
 The algebra $\Z_k(\C_\infty)$ is isomorphic to the planar rook algebra $\mathsf {PR}_k$ (see Remark \ref{rem:prook}).